rockthejvm/rockthejvm-site/src/content/articles/abstract-classes-vs-traits-in-scala-differences.md

 updatedDate: 2024-09-06
 ---

-This short article will compare abstract classes and traits as means of inheritance.
+## Who This Article Is For

 This is for the beginner Scala programmer who is just getting started with Scala's inheritance model.
 If you're trying to figure out which is the best way to create OO-style type hierarchies and abstract classes seem too similar to traits, this article is for you.

+## Introduction

+This short article will compare abstract classes and traits as means of inheritance.

 ## Background